-STAY 7 NIGHTS, GET THE 7TH NIGHT FREE (SEE 'RATES' FOR QUALIFYING DISCOUNT DETAILS)
+STAY 7 NIGHTS, GET 7TH NIGHT FREE DISCOUNT (SEE 'RATES' FOR QUALIFYING DETAILS)

 Anchor Point, a welcoming rural community famous for being the most westerly point to which you can drive in North America rests between Ninilchik and Homer on the Sterling Highway.
 Overlooking Cook Inlet, Anchor Point has an abundance of wildlife and boasts dramatic views of the western Cook Inlet mountain range, volcanos (Mount Augustine, Mount Iliamna, and Mount Redoubt), and the world-renowned Anchor River.